DSG-UniFE/spf/README.md

 and follow this [guide](https://opencv-java-tutorials.readthedocs.io/en/latest/01-installing-opencv-for-java.html#install-opencv-3-x-under-linux) for compile OpenCV.

-After this procedure you need to copy `opencv-310.jar` in a specific path with:
+After this procedure you need to copy *opencv-310.jar* in a specific path with:
 ```
 $ sudo copy /your/path/opencv-3.1.0/build/bin/opencv-310.jar /usr/share/java/opencv-310.jar
 $ sudo ln -s /usr/share/java/opencv-310.jar /usr/share/java/opencv.jar
 ```

-and `libopencv_java310.so` in another path:
+and *libopencv_java310.so* in another path:
 ```
 $ sudo copy /your/path/opencv-3.1.0/build/lib/libopencv_java310.so /usr/local/lib/libopencv_java310.so
 ```

-Now you can use execstack to mark binary or shared library as not requiring executable stack.
+Now you can use *execstack* to mark binary or shared library as not requiring executable stack.
 If you don't have it, you can install it with:
 ```
 $ sudo apt install execstack
 ```
-and this for execute execstack:
+and this for execute *execstack*:
 ```
 $ sudo execstack -c /usr/local/lib/libopencv_java310.so
 ```